immich-app/immich/docs/docs/features/libraries.md

 - `usePolling` (default: `false`).
 - `interval`. (default: 10000).
 When using polling, this is how often (in milliseconds) the filesystem is polled.
-- `binaryInterval`. (default: 10000).
-When using polling, this is how often (in milliseconds) files with [binary extensions](https://github.com/sindresorhus/binary-extensions/blob/master/binary-extensions.json) are polled.

 ### Nightly job